 Flower color and shape: White to pink, with purple nectar guides; trumpet-shaped

 Pollinator use: The bees Apis mellifera and species of Anthophora and Megachile pollinate this species (Richardson 2004).
-C. linearis is also visited by nectar robbing Xylocopa bees and Bombus sonorus Say, the most consistently effective pollinator of this species also robs nectar through the base of the flowers (Richardson 2004).
+Chilopsis linearis is also visited by nectar robbing Xylocopa bees and Bombus sonorus Say, the most consistently effective pollinator of this species, also robs nectar through the base of the flowers (Richardson 2004).
 Nectar-robbing happens when insects visit a plant and gather nectar without pollinating the flowers, either by causing stigma closure or bypassing the pollen load altogether (Richardson 2004).
 Several native bees of the genus Centris also pollinate C. linearis (Wilson and Carril 2016).
-C. linearis is a larval host for moths of Apatelodidae (Olceclostera seraphica Dyar), Geometridae (Eucaterva variaria Grote, and Synchlora aerata Fabricius), Pyralidae (Satole ligniperdalis Dyar), Saturniidae (Automeris iris Walker), and Sphingidae (Manduca rustica Fabricius; Robinson et al. 2010).
+Chilopsis linearis is a larval host for moths of Apatelodidae (Olceclostera seraphica Dyar), Geometridae (Eucaterva variaria Grote, and Synchlora aerata Fabricius), Pyralidae (Satole ligniperdalis Dyar), Saturniidae (Automeris iris Walker), and Sphingidae (Manduca rustica Fabricius; Robinson et al. 2010).

 Tortoise use: The height of C. linearis (1.5 m – 7 m, Lohmann 2017) creates the possibility that tortoises may use this species as cover, but this has not been confirmed in the literature, likely due in part to its prevalence within washes and absence in upland habitats.
 It is also likely that the flowers would be palatable if they were available – as when they fall to the ground.